Eurostar Channel Tunnel: The Train 🚄🚶

 Onboard experience

-Travelling on Eurostar feels similar to other modern long distance trains, with the added benefit of speed and direct city centre!
-(Amsterdam or Paris) arrival.
+Travelling on Eurostar feels similar to other modern long-distance trains, with the added benefit of speed and direct city centre (Amsterdam or Paris) arrival.

 - Luggage: Each passenger may bring two large bags and one smaller item.
-There is no weight limit but you must be able to carry your own luggage.
+There is no weight limit, but you must be able to carry your own luggage.
 Read more about luggage.

 - WiFi and charging: Free WiFi is available on most trains, along with power sockets at every seat.